top of page

 Impact on Health and Wellbeing

-Perfectionistic behaviour may result in a person experiencing adverse physical and mental health issues such as anxiety, obsessive-compulsive behaviour, depression, chronic fatigue, suicidal ideation, low self-esteem and eating disorders.
+Perfectionistic behaviour can take a toll on your physical and mental health, leading to anxiety, obsessive-compulsive behaviour, depression, chronic fatigue, low self-esteem and even eating disorders.

 Perfectionists typically engage in some of the following active and avoidance behaviours.